achall36/RoxvilleRooster.github.io/rippers-game-planning.md

 Hindrances: Overconfident, Habit (opium), bad luck

 Notable characteristics:
-* Well-known party-goer
+* Well-known party-goer and bon-vivant
 * Superior polo player
 * Fine horseman
 * Gallant solider
 * Visited recently by tragedy (dead wife, forced to retire for some mysterious reason)
 * Now down on his luck and "couch surfing" with aristocrats and public school chums
-* Has a "dark aura" over him; he was cursed in Afghanistan or the Punjab; Davis is curious about the curse (possible djinn?)
+* Has a "dark aura" over him; he was cursed in Afghanistan

 #### Collegial antiquarian and scholar